the-vegetarian-vampire/Smart-Contract-Resources/README.md

 - All protocols define their thresholds as some function of collateral:debt (be it a ratio or a difference)
 - All protocols leave some room for governance to decide the value of per collateral risk parameter in response to changes in market conditions, as some assets are more volatile than others.
 - All protocols denominate their collateral and debt prices using an oracle, in a widely accepted currency (e.g., ETH, USD, DAI).

+`bonding curve` - a mathematical curve that defines the relationship between the price and the supply of tokens.
+Often used in automated market makers.
 [Constant product automated makes maker](https://www.youtube.com/watch?v=QNPyFs8Wybk) (CPMMs) are based on the function `x*y=k` which establishes a range of prices for two tokens according to the available quantities (liquidity) of each token.
 When the supply of token X increases, the token supply of Y must decrease, and vice-versa, to maintain the constant product K.

+`kink parameter` - the point in the interest rate model of Compound Finance where the interest rate stops increasing linearly and starts increasing polynomially.

 [Slippage Attacks](https://dacian.me/defi-slippage-attacks)
 [Build a liquidation bot](https://docs.aave.com/faq/liquidations) (docs)/[video](https://youtu.be/gyMwXuJrbJQ?list=PLQj6KMbjsRt7ft3xEtU8WhkK5-TsxDplY&t=72020)